OrangeJedi/Aerial/README.md

 * Control display settings (brightness, contrast, hue, saturation, etc.)
 * Sync to the time of day
 * Video transitions
-* Auto choose between 4K and HD videos
+* 4K Videos
+* Proper video preview

 ## About
 This is a [Node.JS](https://nodejs.org)/[Electron](https://www.electronjs.org/) based implementation of [Mac Aerial Screen Saver](https://github.com/JohnCoates/Aerial) for Windows.
 I was using cDima's [Aerial for Windows](https://github.com/cDima/Aerial) on my computer but wished it had more of the features found in the MacOS version, as well as being less buggy and having better 4K support.
 Not knowing much about C# and with the project seemingly dead I researched Windows screensavers and found I could make a screen saver with Node.JS and Electron – both of which I am very familiar with.
 Hopefully I’ll be able build on this implementation and it get it to near where the MacOS version is.